 - The Project site was defined (onshore and offshore) and Areas of Influence (AoI) of the Project identified. - Areas of Assessment (AoA) were identified based on landscape / seascape features.
 The AoA included the AoI, but also extended beyond it.
 The boundaries of the AoA followed logical boundaries (eg coastlines, protected area boundaries, extent of natural habitat).
-Habitat was not considered further if it was within the AoA, but beyond the AoI and there was no pathway of effect between it and the project activities. - Candidate biodiversity features within the AoA that could trigger critical habitat were identified, along with the habitat types supporting them that occurred in the AoI and where that habitat extended beyond it.
+Habitat was not considered further if it was within the AoA, but beyond the AoI and there was no pathway of effect between it and the project activities. - Information on biodiversity features from the findings of a desk study, baseline surveys, consultations undertaken to inform the ESIA, and biodiversity monitoring and management undertaken before and during construction were used to identify areas of natural and modified habitat in the AoI.

+- Candidate biodiversity features within the AoA that could trigger critical habitat were identified, along with the habitat types supporting them that occurred in the AoI and where that habitat extended beyond it.
 The numbers of priority species / proportions of populations in those habitats were then estimated (based on percentage of total species range, baseline survey results and expert judgement), to confirm if critical habitat was triggered under IFC PS6 Criteria 1-3 and EBRD Criteria 2-4.
-Ecosystems, areas and underlying ecological processes that met IFC Criteria

-- 4-5 and EBRD PR6 Criteria 1, 5 and 6 within the AoA were also identified.
-Baseline surveys for the Project have been undertaken over the last five years and this long term baseline data set allows a high level of confidence in the species likely to be present, to focus the assessment on species and habitats present in the AoI, rather than all features of the AoA. - In the case of wide ranging species (eg marine mammals, migratory fish species), likely to spend a significant part of their lifecycle outside of the AoA, the potential for the project to affect the survivability of the species or population was assessed. - In the AoAs, priority biodiversity features, were also identified based on the criteria in PR6. - Information on biodiversity features from the findings of a desk study and baseline surveys and consultations undertaken to inform the ESIA, were used to identify areas of natural and modified habitat in the Area of Influence (AoI). - The impacts on natural and critical habitat, and priority biodiversity features and losses of each due to the Project, were identified. - A summary of the approach taken to demonstrate that in relation to legally protected and internationally recognised areas the Project is aligned with the requirements of EBRD PR6 and IFC PS6. - The approach to the assessment has been informed by the guidance included in the EBRD Guidance Note 6 (2014) and the 2012 edition of IFC GN 6 as the Project commenced prior to the updated guidance note for IFC PS6 published in February 2019.
+Ecosystems, areas and underlying ecological processes that met IFC Criteria 4-5 and EBRD PR6 Criteria 1, 5 and 6 within the AoA were also identified. - Based on the above, ecologically appropriate areas of analysis were identified (encompassing the AoI) with a definable habitat / management boundary, that contained critical habitat.
+Where possible, areas were drawn up to encompass several features rather than individual ones.
+This helped identify "hotspot" areas of critical habitat of importance for a wide range of features. - In the case of wide-ranging species (eg marine mammals, migratory fish species), likely to spend a significant part of their lifecycle outside of the AoA, the potential for the project to affect the survivability of the species or population was assessed. - In the AoAs, priority biodiversity features, were also identified based on the criteria in PR6. - The impacts on natural and critical habitat, and priority biodiversity features and losses of each due to the Project, were identified. - The approach to the assessment has been informed by the guidance included in the EBRD Guidance Note 6 (2014) and the 2012 edition of IFC GN 6 as the Project commenced prior to the updated guidance note for IFC PS6 published in February 2019.